AbdumurodovaZulfizar/ror-social-scaffold/README.md

 > Milestone six

-On this project we created Stay In Touch web app
+This Stay In Touch app enables you to share posts with your friends, and you can request friend connection from other users.

 There you can see images of live version.